Guairá Department: Name origin

 The name Guairá comes from the guarani words: guay + ra.
 The suffix ra means place but there is a dispute on the actual meaning of the term guay.

 The first theory claims it is a contraction of the expression guara´ira that means `a person who will become a warrior` The second says guay is just similar to the ones of Uruguay, Paraguay or Gualeguay which all mean 'someone from the river'.
 Spanish conquistador Álvar Núñez Cabeza de Vaca reported that Guayra was the name of an indigenous chief.

 History

 Before the arrival of the first Spanish explorers, what is now Guairá was populated by an indigenous tribe named Paranaygua.
 The Paranaygua were a warlike tribe of keen fishermen within the larger Tupi-Guarani family.
-The first Europeans to explore the territory of Guairá were the Spanish but they had been unsuccessful in their colonization attempts due to the hostility of the Paranaygua.
+The first Europeans to explore the territory of Guairá were the Spanish, but they were unsuccessful in their colonization attempts due to the hostility of the Paranaygua.